 the collapse of capitalism and false democracies to

 the rise of populist movements around the world.

 Independent album was produced at the request of fans who wanted to capture the wild balance of composition and improvisation that is the hallmark of the band's rock performance and has become a historic document at the center of a lawsuit which liberated "Happy Birthday To You" back to the commons where it belongs.
 Their latest release - OVAL - is an exquisite collection of string quartet love songs arranged by composer Mark Orton for Quartet San Francisco.

-The musicians, Aaron Kierbel and Safa Shokrai, Misha Khalikulov and Mario Alberto Silva, came from all over the world, converged in San Francisco to become the April Fishes with ringleader Rupa whose Hindustani roots settled in California.
-In their work together, musical languages converge from around the world; from punk to indie rock, from reggae to raga to rockabolly, chanson to cumbia, from Malian guitar patterns to mournful duduk melodies.
-In other times and places musical traditions have met to forge a sound that is more insistence than resistance; this band, this album, belong to that long tradition of rebel music.
+The band comes from all over the world and converge in the San Francisco area to become the April Fishes with ringleader Rupa.
+In their work together, musical languages converge; from punk to indie rock, from reggae to raga to rockabolly, chanson to cumbia, from Malian guitar patterns to mournful duduk melodies.
+In other times and places musical traditions have met to forge a sound that is more insistence than resistance; this band and their music belong to that long tradition of rebel music.

 "The April Fishes' sound is ecstatic and powerfully evocative." - LA Times